What is the Seniors & Students Program?

 Volunteer training & responsibilities

-Volunteers receive training at an initial orientation session and in-services throughout the year.
+Volunteers receive training at an initial orientation session and at an annual kick-off meeting at the beginning of the school year.
 They help students practice and reinforce strategies learned in the classroom and assist teachers with a variety of tasks including: supervising students in a computer lab; helping kindergarten students with pre-emergent reading checklists; helping students with homework during recess and after school; assisting students in the library; providing support to students who need monitoring; reading to students; listening to students read; providing clerical and organizational support for classroom teachers; assisting teachers gather instructional resources; and critiquing writing drafts.

 If you are interested in being part of the Seniors and Students Program, please contact Seniors & Students Project Coordinator Becky Hubred at (262) 246-1973 x1524 or email@example.com.